Chahatgautam13/Chahatgautam13/README.md

 ---

 ## 🧠 Projects I’m Proud Of:
-- FMCG Recommendation System
+**FMCG Recommendation System**
-- A hybrid system combining content-based and collaborative filtering to assist middlemen in choosing better products.
-🔗 Published in IJRASET – Mar 2025
+- A hybrid system combining content-based and collaborative filtering to assist middlemen in choosing better products./n 🔗 Published in IJRASET – Mar 2025

-- Simple File Sharing System
+**Simple File Sharing System**
 - A clean and functional file-sharing platform using web technologies, allowing easy upload and access via links.

 ---